eliavw/cookiecutter-datascience/README.md

 Future work
 -----------

 This is still a work in progress and will likely never be finished.
-However, it can be improved.
+However, everything can always be done better.

 Some ideas for new, extra features are;

 - CI on github
 - Edit `setup.py` so that it parses `dependencies-deploy.yaml` and adds them to `setup.cfg` automatically.
-Also, as a policy adopt pip first, conda second.
+Also, as a policy; adopt pip first, conda second.
 For python packages, everything has to be in pip anyways.
 - Auto-generate API docs from docstrings
 - Unittest docs and code style
 - Generate tests from notebooks